The Times Literary Supplement: History

-Martin Amis was a member of the editorial staff early in his career.
+Notable contributors

+Many distinguished writers have contributed, including T. S. Eliot, Henry James and Virginia Woolf.
 Philip Larkin's poem "Aubade", his final poetic work, was first published in the Christmas-week issue of the TLS in 1977.
 While it has long been regarded as one of the world's pre-eminent critical publications, its history is not without gaffes: it missed James Joyce entirely, and commented only negatively on Lucian Freud from 1945 until 1978, when a portrait of his appeared on the cover.

-Its editorial offices are based in The News Building, London.
-It is edited by Martin Ivens, who succeeded Stig Abell in June 2020.

 The TLS has included essays, reviews and poems by D. M. Thomas, John Ashbery, Italo Calvino, Patricia Highsmith, Milan Kundera, Philip Larkin, Mario Vargas Llosa, Joseph Brodsky, Gore Vidal, Orhan Pamuk, Geoffrey Hill and Seamus Heaney, among others.